spinfal/the-vault/README.md

 </p>

 # The Vault
-A simple to use Vault bot to store all of your text, links, and... and uh, that other stuff.
+- A simple to use Vault bot to store all of your text, links, and... and uh, that other stuff.
+- Don't want your JSON files stored locally?
+Use [this branch instead](https://github.com/spinfal/the-vault/tree/pantry-api-version).

 # Setup
 - Create a bot on Discord's Developer dashboard